 “And so I feel like a virtual emcee just smoothens everything.
 So this is what we do, we flattened the curves so that the experience is a little bit more palatable for everybody rather than someone awesome on camera and someone who’s just reading notes off into a camera.
 And a good virtual emcee can help with that”.

 The Role Of A Virtual Emcee In The Pre-Show

 Dan already teases how a virtual emcee can help out before the virtual event takes off.
 But he gives us some more great insight into the matter!
 “So essentially there are two main things I do for every speaker before they come on the stage.
 First, I make sure that they’re okay and comfortable.
 Because anyone who’s happy with themselves before they come on stage is going to deliver really well.
 And a lot of people are anxious and even though there is no audience, and even though they might not be 5,000 people looking at me, being in front of a camera is scary for many people”.

-“Step number two is usually before they come on stage backstage, I will tell them, your timer is here is your microphone, are you going to use a handheld mic or a headset?
-Your sound crew is over here and I’ll kind of guide them through what makes for great performance on stage.
+“Step number two is usually before they come on stage backstage, I will tell them, here is your microphone, are you going to use a handheld mic or a headset?
+Your sound crew is over here and I’ll guide them through what makes for a great performance on stage.
 There are similar elements when it comes to virtual conferences.
 For example, a little shift in the camera gives a very different view.
 So I think coaching people through that is essential”, he adds.

 Helping Speakers In Virtual Events